-CHESS homeless operates a ‘change programme’ that helps those single adults who have become homeless regain control of their lives.
-We offer each service user (this is a term we use to describe our guests) an opportunity to move through the ‘change programme’ and onto either, supported accommodation or independent accommodation.
+CHESS Homeless operates a ‘Change Programme’ that helps those single adults who have become homeless regain control of their lives.
+We offer each service user (this is a term we use to describe our guests) an opportunity to move through the Change Programme and onto either, supported or independent accommodation.
 There is also scope to become an employee under our training and employment scheme.

 CHESS Homeless work with several partners offering rehabilitation; training; independent accommodation;

-CHESS change programme includes: an instant access night shelter where service users will have access to their own room, phone, internet and pc’s, washing and laundry facilities.
-They have access to this from 7pm – 9am Monday to Friday, 7pm – 10am on a Saturday and 5pm – 9am on a Sunday.
-Once in a position we will be able to move the service user onto our annex where they receive their front door key and can come and go as they please.
+CHESS Change Programme includes: a direct access shelter where service users will have access to their own room, phone, internet and pc’s and washing and laundry facilities with access 24 hours, 7 days a week.
+Once in a position we will be able to move the service user onto our Annexe where they receive their front door key and can come and go as they please.
 There is continued support given to all of our service users from when they join CHESS.
-From the annex, Service users will be given the opportunity to move onto one of our 4 move on properties before moving out of CHESS into a more permanent accommodation.
+From the Annexe, service users will be given the opportunity to move onto one of our other move-on properties before moving out of CHESS into a more permanent accommodation.
 CHESS is only able to accommodate people for up to 2 years.

 How do you find accommodation for someone who is or has been homeless?

 Of course, registered social landlords, such as the Chelmer Housing Partnership, do provide accommodation for the single homeless people we deal with when it is available, but the process of registering with the local council and bidding for places can be long and quite intimidating.